newrelic/puppet-heka/README.md

 ##Development

 Fork this [repository](https://github.com/nickchappell/puppet-heka/tree/develop) and create feature branches against the [develop](https://github.com/nickchappell/puppet-heka/tree/develop) branch.
 Please keep one feature/change/bug fix per feature branch.

+###Contribution guidelines

+You are welcome to send pull requests to us - however, by doing so you agree that you are granting New Relic a non-exclusive, non-revokable, no-cost license to use the code, algorithms, patents, and ideas in that code in our products if we so choose.
+You also agree the code is provided as-is and you provide no warranties as to its fitness or correctness for any purpose.